Revolt (film): Plot

-An American Special Forces soldier (Lee Pace), serving in Kenya, suffers memory loss after being knocked unconscious during a battle with highly electrified bipedal robotic machines.
+An American Special Forces soldier, serving in Kenya, suffers memory loss after being knocked unconscious during a battle with highly electrified bipedal robotic machines.
 He later wakes up in a jail cell wearing tattered fatigues and unaware of anything but memories of intense pain.
-He meets Nadia (Bérénice Marlohe), a French foreign aid military doctor in the adjacent cell who tells him he "sounds American" and they were taken prisoner by a gang of xenophobic thugs.
+He meets Nadia, a French foreign aid military doctor in the adjacent cell who tells him he "sounds American" and they were taken prisoner by a gang of xenophobic thugs.
 She calls him "Bo" after seeing the letters on his torn name tag.
 Nadia explains to Bo that the world had been invaded by alien machines which wiped out all the major cities and now systematically hunt down survivors.

 After escaping the jail cell, Bo decides to make his way to a U.S. military base somewhere near Nairobi.
 Nadia unenthusiastically joins him.
 Bo only recalls fragments of what happened to him while discovering his ability to absorb, conduct, and discharge electricity.
 Upon escaping attacking Kenyan soldiers who believe America must be controlling the "drones" since the enormous satellite dishes at the US base are still intact while everything else is destroyed.
 Bo and Nadia are captured by soldiers who use them as human bait for a failed machine killing operation.
 At the mercy of three machines, Bo and a hidden Nadia are inexplicably spared while the machines pursue a fleeing soldier on a motorcycle.
-Bo and Nadia encounter a fatally wounded photojournalist (Jason Flemyng).
+Bo and Nadia encounter a fatally wounded photojournalist.
 The photojournalist passes on his camera to Bo telling him to follow the photos ("digital breadcrumbs") as a way to the U.S. military base, which he had encountered and photographed on his journey.
 The camera proves to be useful until its batteries die.

 Bo and Nadia resume their journey to the US base.
 While in an open field, they see an army of machines heading their way.
 Bo and Nadia enter a solitary dwelling in the field and flee to the basement, where they embrace and await their demise.
 In the following scene, Bo is alone and injured, as he staggers to the military base, only to find it in ruins.
 He sets out to Nairobi, but collapses from his wounds.
 Saved by a group of Nairobi resistance fighters, he is nursed to health in an underground command center.
 His story, that his life had been spared but that Nadia had been taken by the alien machines, is met with skepticism.
 Bo is taken to Roderick (Wandile Molebatsi), who reveals that the aliens gather humans together and transport them to a hovering mothership, and when that happens, the mothership might be vulnerable to attack.